fbpx

 2. Severe

-This grading is based on a combination of the appearance of the plaques, the area they cover and how psoriasis affects quality of life.
-Classifying psoriasis like this helps doctors to work out a treatment plan and also to monitor your treatment progress.
+This grading is based on a combination of the plaques’ appearance, the area they cover, and how psoriasis affects quality of life.
+Classifying psoriasis-like this helps doctors develop a treatment plan and monitor treatment progress.

 What does psoriasis look and feel like?